tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 * [Disclaimer](#disclaimer)

 ### Installation
-Due to [Google internal policy](https://developer.chrome.com/webstore/program_policies), the extension is not available on the Chrome Web Store.
+This extension is not available on the Google Chrome Web Store.
 The following instructions are needed to install third-party extensions in [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser))-based desktop browsers.
 In extension developer mode you can always install BPC by `Load unpacked` (latest master, but no automatic updates) or by crx-file (latest release & automatic updates, but possibly you have to add the extension to the allowlist).

-#### Load unpacked: Chrome, Microsoft Edge or Brave (all desktop)
+#### Load unpacked: Chrome, MS Edge or Brave (all desktop)
 * or add extension to allowlist and install automatically updating crx-file (see next section)

 1. Download this repository as a [ZIP-file from GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/archive/master/bypass-paywalls-chrome-clean-master.zip).